JavonDavis/ParseRecyclerViewAdapter/README.md

 ## Usage

 First you have to create a ViewHolder class that extends RecyclerView.ViewHolder.
-This class must specify its layout by attaching the @Layout annotation to the class definition and specify the name of field on Parse you want the attached to the specific View of the holder.
+This class must specify its layout by attaching the @Layout annotation to the class definition and specify the name of field of the Parse class you want the attached to the specific View of the holder using the @ParseName annotation.
 See an example below.

 ```Java
 package com.javon.example;